 At the start of each day, take a few minutes to plan out your schedule, arranging tasks in order of importance and allocating adequate time for the ones at the top of the list.
 Delegation is also your friend here.
 Scratch off any tasks that are not essential and assign them to trusted employees.
 This hierarchical approach to time management will ensure you don’t waste hours of frustration micro-managing each area of the business – and it’ll seriously cut down on stress.

 Incorporating relevant technology into your business can save you the hassle of the more mundane and time-consuming jobs.
 There are a host of programs and apps which can help you direct your focus in the most efficient manner, but also allow for future business growth by giving your insights into how you currently run your business.

 Some programmes will automate your social media posts on multiple platforms (which can be a huge help during the festive sales period), others can track how your customers find your website and what behaviours they exhibit (determining whether any consistent patterns emerge) and yet others can help with accounting and other financial tasks.
-If you haven’t tried MyBusinessToolkit yet, it’s an amazing software bundle that can help you get on top of many of your most time-consuming tasks.

 Remember to Unwind

 Throughout the festive period, always remember to make time for yourself and retain a healthy work-life balance.
 Given how much attention you may need to give to your business, it’s vital that you combine work with a sufficient amount of rest and relaxation to help get you prosper (and even enjoy) the holiday season.
 Overworking yourself isn’t beneficial to anybody; listen to your body and free up time to not only recuperate but also to enjoy the things that make this time of the year so special.
 It is Christmas, after all.

 Need Help with Your Business?

 For Christmas and beyond, make an appointment to speak to your AIB Business Customer Advisor today.